robert/robert.github.com/_posts/2100-01-01-pfabX-batch-stream.md

 +-------+       +-------+       +-------+
 ```

 As is so often the case, neither one of batch or streaming is intrinsically better than the other, and the right approach depends entirely on context.
+For example, if we were processing a constantly updating message log in realtime, we would have no choice but to use a stream.

-Let's look at the advantages and disadvantages of each.
+Let's look at some more advantages and disadvantages of each approach.

 ## Batch